calebgregory/rxdb-architecture/docs/types-of-data.md

-# There are three types of data
+# There are three types of data a front-end application deals with

 ## 1. Views of items that live in a database